imageio/imageio/docs/classes.rst

   * :ref:`imageio.FormatManager<insertdocs-imageio-FormatManager>` - for keeping track of registered formats.
   * :ref:`imageio.Format<insertdocs-imageio-Format>` - representation of a file format reader/writer
-  * imageio.Format.Reader - object used during the reading of a file.
+  * :ref:`imageio.Format.Reader<insertdocs-imageio-Format-Reader>` - object used during the reading of a file.
-  * imageio.Format.Writer - object used during saving a file.
+  * :ref:`imageio.Format.Writer<insertdocs-imageio-Format-Writer>` - object used during saving a file.
   * :ref:`imageio.Request<insertdocs-imageio-Request>` - used to store the filename and other info.

 Plugins need to implement a Format class and register